paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - **Kubernetes-Scripts**: this folder contains the following scripts:

-  - **create-application-to-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-azure-container-registry.yml** file.
+  - **create-application-in-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-azure-container-registry.yml** file.
 For more information, see [Run applications in Kubernetes](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-tutorial-kubernetes-deploy-application).

-  - **create-application-to-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-docker-hub.yml** file.
+  - **create-application-in-kubernetes-from-azure-container-service.cmd**: this batch script can be used to create the **services** and **deployments** that compose the multi-container application pulling the **Docker** images from an **Azure Container Registry** using the definitions contained in the **kubernetes-deployments-and-services-from-docker-hub.yml** file.
 For more information, see [Run applications in Kubernetes](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-tutorial-kubernetes-deploy-application).

+  - **create-secret-in-kubernetes.cmd**: this batch script can be used to create the **todolist-secret** object in the Kubernetes cluster using the **todolist-secret.yml** that contains a value for the sensitive data used by the multi-container application.

   - **delete-kubernetes-pods-and-services-and-deployments.cmd**: this batch script can be used to delete **pods**, **services**, and **depoyments** from the **Kubernetes** cluster using the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) command line interface.

+  - **install-helm.sh**: this Bash script can be used to install and initialize [Helm](https://docs.helm.sh/).

+  - **install-nginx-ingress-controller.sh**: this Bash script can be used to install the [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx) in your Kubernetes cluster.

+  - **scale-nginx-ingress-controller-replicas.sh**: this Bash script can be used to scale out the number of replicas used by the [Nginx Ingress controller](https://github.com/kubernetes/ingress-nginx).

+  - **install-open-ssl.sh**: this Bash script can be used to install the openssl utility.

+  - **create-certificate.sh**: this Bash script can be used to create a test certificate for Kubernetes.

+  - **create-tls-secret.sh**: this Bash script can be used to create a Secret in your Kubernetes cluster using the self-signed certificate.

 - **Service-Fabric-Docker-Compose**: this folder contains the following scripts:

-  - **servicefabric-create-deployment-from-azure-container-registry.cmd**: This batch script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
+  - **servicefabric-create-deployment-from-azure-container-registry.cmd**: This batch script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

-  - **servicefabric-create-deployment-from-azure-container-registry.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
+  - **servicefabric-create-deployment-from-azure-container-registry.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from an **Azure Container Registry** using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-azure-container-registry.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

-  - **servicefabric-create-deployment-from-docker-hub.cmd**: This batch script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from a **Docker Hub** repository using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-docker-hub.yml** file..
+  - **servicefabric-create-deployment-from-docker-hub.cmd**: This batch script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from a **Docker Hub** repository using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-docker-hub.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

-  - **servicefabric-create-deployment-from-docker-hub.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from a **Docker Hub** repository using the definition for the **TodoWeb** and **TodoApi** services contained in the **servicefabric-docker-compose-from-docker-hub.yml** file..
+  - **servicefabric-create-deployment-from-docker-hub.ps1**: This PowerShell script is used to deploy the **DockerComposeTodoApp** multi-container application to an **Azure Service Fabric Linux** cluster using [Docker Compose](https://docs.docker.com/compose/) and pulling the **Docker** images from a **Docker Hub** repository using the definition for the **todoweb** and **todoapi** services contained in the **servicefabric-docker-compose-from-docker-hub.yml** file..
 For more information, see [Docker Compose deployment support in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-docker-compose).

-**Note**: both the frontend (**TodoWeb**) and backend (**TodoApi**) containerized services use the **microsoft/aspnetcore:2.0** as base **Docker** image.
+**Note**: both the frontend (**todoweb**) and backend (**todoapi**) containerized services use the **microsoft/aspnetcore:2.0** as base **Docker** image.
 For more information, see [Official .NET Docker images](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/net-core-net-framework-containers/official-net-docker-images)

 # Service Fabric Architecture #